-In this blog post I’m going to give you an example for running .Net unit tests with NUnit and Coverage Validator.
+In this blog post, I’m going to give you an example of running .Net unit tests with NUnit and Coverage Validator.
 It’s the same process for .Net Core and C++.

-I’m going to show how to do with with NUnit 2.7.1, but this method will work with any version of NUnit, 2.x or 3.x.
+I’m going to show how to do this with NUnit 2.7.1, but this method will work with any version of NUnit, 2.x or 3.x.

 We’re going to be testing with the console version of NUnit, nunit-console.exe.
 The program that runs the tests is nunit-console.exe, not a child process, so unlike working with VS Test, we don’t have to configure the application to monitor.

 I’ve created a video showing you how to configure Coverage Validator, but if you prefer step-by-step instructions, these are listed below the video in this blog post.

 To get started we need to launch nunit-console.exe to run the tests.

 Click the Rocket icon on the toolbar.
 This will display the Launch Application or Service dialog.